hypre-space/hypredrive/docs/usrman-src/library_examples.rst

       Nested translucent isosurfaces of the temperature field over the transient.
-The hot cores at the insulated corners gradually shrink and cool as heat diffuses out through the isothermal cold base at :math:`y = 0`; the isosurface levels and color scale are held fixed so the decay is apparent.
+The hot cores at the insulated corners gradually shrink and cool as heat diffuses out through the isothermal cold base at :math:`y = 0`.
+The fixed isosurface levels and color scale show the decay.

 .. only:: latex